Are you getting tired of my Facebook catfishing rants? Too bad, they won’t stop until I get some answers.

 Top / Featured Image: My own compositive of a still frame, a single tiny solitary frame, from a “Standard Youtube Licensed” 3 second clip from Monty Python’s And Now For Something Completely Different, and superimposed in the background, the cheery unicorn that is unattributed but found in some blog post on unicorns.

 What kind of license is this?
 I call it CC-WTF.

-The post "And Now For Something Completely Positive" was originally dropped like a smoking hot potato at CogDogBlog (http://cogdogblog.com/2016/02/something-completely-positive/) on February 25, 2016.
+The post "And Now For Something Completely Positive" was originally squeezed out of the bottom of an old rusted tube of toothpaste at CogDogBlog (https://cogdogblog.com/2016/02/something-completely-positive/) on February 25, 2016.